-VR Cover has been around for years now, making accessories that help make VR more comfortable.
-The VR Cover for Oculus Quest 2 facial interface replacement makes the best VR workout games considerably more enjoyable since you're no longer left with a nasty, sweaty foam pad afterward.
+VR Cover has been around for years now, making accessories that help make VR sessions more comfortable.
+Our favorite is the facial interface replacement, built to avoid a nasty, sweaty foam pad after your virtual workouts.
 But VR Cover has a lot more for the Oculus Quest 2 than just face pads.
 It has solutions for every single part of the Quest 2 to make it the most comfortable VR experience you've ever had.
 We've got all of these accessories listed below and will give you the low-down on the very best ones to get!

 Since our review of the facial interface and foam pad replacement, VR Cover has further refined the product and even added a ton of new colors to the list of options.
 My personal favorite is the Winter Edition, which ships with a red facial interface connector and two white PU-leather pads for your face.
 These enhance comfort and provide a surface that can actually be cleaned and sanitized, unlike those foam pads that ship with the Quest 2.
 There's also a vent built into the facial interface connector to help your face breathe a bit better and prevent foggy lenses.